 The Action Alliance is guided by a distinguished group of leaders from the public and private sectors who provide leverage and influence to prioritize suicide prevention at the national level.
 Sectors represented include automobile, construction, defense, education, entertainment, faith, forestry, health, insurance, justice, law enforcement, mental health, military, news media, professional sporting, railroad, technology, and veteran services.

-To reduce the annual suicide rate 20 percent by 2025, the Action Alliance is currently leading work in three priorities areas:
+The Action Alliance is currently leading work in three priorities areas: